 Transfer the eggplant dip to a shallow bowl and spoon the fattoush salad over top, adding another drizzle of olive oil for presentation and extra flavour.
 Serve with pita bread or crispy baguette slices, or with a fork and nothing else.

-I was reading today that this October Vancouver has had 28 days of rain, which actually is fine by me because I love rainy weather (I can’t claim to speak for everyone with this preference).
 Walking in the rain for long periods of time makes me feel more alive than a stroll on a sunny day.
 The ocean is best when it’s entirely greyscale, and listening to the combined sound of water lapping on the shore and rain falling on wet leaves is like a being wrapped in the most comforting blanket imaginable.
 But I’ve realized it’s also been a month of depressing music, lots of downtempo, minimal everything, and more Nick Drake than you can shake a stick at.
 I’ve been making the attempt for a full single day now, and although it’s been tempting to listen to the new Casino Versus Japan album nonstop I’ve been filling my ears with Teeel’s gloriously synthy good times.
 And you know what?
 I had a bit more bounce in my step tonight when I walked to the beach in the pouring rain.